Copper CRM

 Frequently Asked Questions

-How much does Copper cost in 2026?
+How much does Copper CRM cost in 2026?

-Why is Copper called the Google Workspace CRM?
+Why is Copper called the Google-recommended CRM?

-Does Copper have a free plan?
+Does Copper have a Chrome extension?

-Does Copper have a mobile app?
+Does Copper have workflow automation?

 Software